Top 10 Things to Do in Barcelona on Your First Visit

 La Sagrada Familia

-Casa Batllo is another masterpiece of legendary Antoni Gaudi.
+Casa Batlló is another masterpiece of legendary Antoni Gaudi.
 Once hired to renovate a boring apartment building, the architect couldn’t restrain himself from completely transforming it.
-And thus a sea-inspired structure with balconies resembling reptiles’ skulls with opening for eyes and noses was born.
-Today, Casa Batllo, like most of the Gaudi’s buildings, is a well-known UNESCO Site and one of the most popular things to do in Barcelona.
+And so a sea-inspired structure with balconies that resemble reptiles’ skulls with opening for eyes and noses was born.
+Today, Casa Batlló, like most of the Gaudi’s buildings, is a well-known UNESCO site and one of the first things you want to see in Barcelona.

 3. Casa Mila

-As you might guess by now, Casa Mila (better known as La Pedrera or “The Stone Quarry”) was also designed by Antoni Gaudi.
-True to Gaudi’s style, Casa Mila showcases genius and incredible vision of its creator.
+Casa Mila (better known as La Pedrera or “The Stone Quarry”) was also designed by Antoni Gaudi.
+True to Gaudi’s style, Casa Mila showcases the genius and incredible vision of its creator.
 Not a single wall of the structure has traditional straight lines.
-This fact alone arises curiosity and interest in Casa Mila, your next destination among the best things to do in Barcelona.
+This fact alone arouses curiosity and interest in Casa Mila, your next destination to visit in Barcelona on your first day.

 Casa Mila

-Visit Park Guell for a quick break from the bustling city center.
-Like all of the aforementioned top things to do in Barcelona, Park Guell is a work of Antoni Gaudi that became a UNESCO Site in 1984.
+Visit Park Güell for a quick break from the bustling city center.
+Like all of the aforementioned attractions, Park Güell is a work of Antoni Gaudi that became a UNESCO site in 1984.
 You hardly can find another park like this.
-Filled with colored mosaics, columns, and two signature gingerbread houses, Park Guell is regarded as one of the top 10 things to do in Barcelona.
+Filled with colored mosaics, columns, and two signature gingerbread houses, Park Güell is considered as one of the top things to do in Barcelona for a reason.

 5. La Rambla

-La Ramble is a tree-lined pedestrian street in the center of Barcelona featuring numerous restaurants, shops, and street venders.
-Entertainers and all sorts of performers also add charm and attraction to one of the busiest and most popular areas in Barcelona.
-If you have extra few hours to spend, make sure to stop at La Rambla to shop, eat, or simply watch people.
+La Ramble is a tree-lined pedestrian street in the center of Barcelona featuring numerous restaurants, shops, and street vendors.
+Entertainers and all sorts of performers also congregate in one of the busiest and most popular areas in Barcelona.
+If you have extra few hours to spend, make sure to stop at La Rambla to shop, eat, or simply people-watch.

 6. Gothic Quarter

-Stretching from La Rambla to Via Laietana, Gothic Quarter is one of our favorite top things to do in Barcelona.
-Popularly know as Barri Gotic, the place amazes with narrow medieval streets, home to trendy bars and restaurants.
-In addition to it, La Rambla will provide you with ample photogenic opportunities that you might not find anywhere else in Barcelona.
+Stretching from La Rambla to Via Laietana, Gothic Quarter is one of our favorite areas to visit in Barcelona.
+Popularly know as Barri Gotic, the place amazes with its narrow medieval streets, and is home to trendy bars and restaurants.
+In addition to it, La Rambla provide the first-time visitors with unique photogenic opportunities that they might not find elsewhere in Barcelona.

 Gothic Quarter